 If you’ve got the field, we have the equipment.
 We shoot for the perfect harvest time during fair weather when grass seeds are not quite ripe and the leaves are at their maximum growth.
 Square or round, we get them bound!
 Contact us.

 We’ve Got Gift Baskets!

 There’s nothing like Christmas time at Peaceful Valley Farm!
 The entire kitchen turns into a Wonderland of sizzle, roast, boil and simmer and the smells seem to hang around in your nose ’til just about the first cusp of spring.
 ‘Course the vittles themselves disappear before Santa’s even done warmin’ up his sleigh, so you best not be dawdling to get yours!
-Let’s see, we’ve got honey, jams, preserves, roasted nuts, peanut brittle, sauces, relishes and whole bunch of little furry decorations to go with, for the kid in all of us.
+Let’s see, we’ve got honey, jams, preserves, cookies, cheesecakes, sauces, relishes, candles and more.
 Come on by and we’ll fix up a basket or two for you!
 Oh, and before I forget–on account of bein’ so busy: Happy Holidays from Peaceful Valley Farm!

 Peaceful Valley Farm Honey

 Our honey bees feast on the nectar of the many wildflowers that flourish on our property.
 The bees store this nectar in their “honey sack” and bring it back to the hive where other worker bees suck out the nectar and “chew” it, breaking down the nectar’s complex sugars into the two simple sugars called glucose and fructose.
 The bees then deposit the “chewed” nectar into the cells of wax honey combs they’ve built.
 Then, they fan the deposited nectar with their wings until most of the nectar’s water content evaporates–creating the thick and gooey treat we call honey.
 The bees then seal up each honey-filled cell with beeswax.